-12 Operating Profit (Earnings Before Interest and Tax) is based on management accounting principles, not tax compliance.
+$^{11}$ Operating Profit (Earnings Before Interest and Tax) is based on management accounting principles, not tax compliance.

-13 Net Profit is Operating Profit less the costs of finance.
+&lt;sup>12 Net Profit is Operating Profit less the costs of finance.
 Taxation liabilities are not included in this analysis.

-14 ROA = Operating Profit (Earnings Before Interest and Tax) / Annual Mean Assets
+&lt;sup>13 ROA = Operating Profit (Earnings Before Interest and Tax) / Annual Mean Assets

-15 ROE = Net Profit / Annual Mean Equity
+&lt;sup>14 ROE = Net Profit / Annual Mean Equity

-16 Accounting Rate of Return (i.e. Simple Rate of Return) is the average Operating Profit for the entire simulation divided by the total initial investment (i.e. the starting total assets).
+&lt;sup>15 Accounting Rate of Return (i.e. Simple Rate of Return) is the average Operating Profit for the entire simulation divided by the total initial investment (i.e. the starting total assets).

-To provide insights into both household financial and economic measures that may be of interest to herders and policy makers alike, the StageTHREE SGM reports and aggregates economic data at multiple levels.
-At the herder household level, the Operating Cash Margin (OCM) represents the cash flow of a herder household before the costs of any financing are considered (i.e. they are assumed to be at full equity) and may be aggregated at different timesteps (e.g. annual) to indicate operating cash flow variability.
+(OCM) represents the cash flow of a herder household before the costs of any financing are considered (i.e. they are assumed to be at full equity) and may be aggregated at different time-steps (e.g. annual) to indicate operating cash flow variability.
 Any volatility in the OCM represents 'business risk' and accounts for any variability in the production of outputs, the use of inputs, and their respective values.
-Key assumptions in the derivation of the OCM, is that it allows for both the cost of the herder's family labour (either as an opportunity cost or as personal expenses which may include items such as education, medical and other household expenses) and the cost of owning machinery17.
+Key assumptions in the derivation of the OCM, is that it allows for both the cost of the herder's family labour (either as an opportunity cost or as personal expenses which may include items such as education, medical and other household expenses) and the cost of owning machinery.